Our Re-purposed Home

 Using a color scheme for your tree décor

-I think this is a store display, but notice how the beige and frosted grayish white colors in the tree coordinates with the colors in the background.
+I think this is a store display, but notice how the beige and frosted grayish-white colors in the tree coordinate with the colors in the background.

 Just like picking a color scheme for your room, you could choose a color scheme for your holiday tree decorating.